Market impact: Measuring market impact

 Order flow is typically measured as the total number of shares traded.
 Under this measure, a highly liquid stock is one that experiences a small price change for a given level of orders.

-Kyle's lambda is named from Pete Kyle's famous paper on market microstructure.
+Kyle's lambda is named from Albert Kyle's famous paper on market microstructure.

 Practitioners sometimes model market impact as proportional to the square root of traded volume, an approach that is supported by research.
 Alternatively, some evidence suggests a logarithmic relationship.

 Unique challenges for microcap traders

 Microcap (and nanocap) stocks are characterized by a market cap under $300mn ($50mn) relatively limited public float and small daily volume.
 As a result, these stocks are extremely volatile and susceptible to large price swings.

-Microcap and nanocap traders often trade in and out of positions with huge blocks of shares to make quick money on speculative events.
-And therein lies a problem that many microcap and nanocap traders face—with so little float available, thin volume and large block orders, there is a shortage of shares.
+Microcap and nanocap traders often trade in and out of positions with large blocks of shares to make quick money on speculative events.
+Microcap and nanocap stocks often have low liquidity because these stocks have a small number of shares and low trading volume, it can be difficult to complete large buy or sell orders.
 In many instances orders only get partially filled.